CHORE: Contact, Human and Object REconstruction from a single RGB image: Introduction

-Instead of directly regressing human parameters, we first obtain a neural reconstruction of human and object leveraging recent advances in implicit surface learning~\cite{chibane2020ndf,pifuSHNMKL19}.
-We additionally predict correspondences from the neural implicit human and object surface to the SMPL~\cite{smpl2015loper} body model to model contacts.
-To obtain robust object fitting, we also predict a neural field for object orientation and translation.
-This allows us to fit the SMPL model and the object template to the neural reconstructions to add robustness and control to the output surfaces.
+In this work, we introduce CHORE, a novel method to jointly recover a 3D parametric body model and the 3D object, from a single image.
+CHORE is built on two high-level ideas.
+First, instead of reconstructing human and object separately, we argue for jointly reason them in the first place.
+Secondly, we learn spatial configuration priors of interacting human and object from data without using heuristics.
+Instead of regressing human parameters directly from image, we first obtain neural distance fields to human and object surfaces as well as a correspondence field to the SMPL~\cite{smpl2015loper} body model.
+To obtain robust object fitting, we also predict a neural field for object rotation and translation.
+This allows us to formulate a more robust optimization energy to fit the SMPL model and the object template to the image.
 To train our network on real data, we propose a training strategy that enables us to effectively learn pixel-aligned implicit functions with perspective cameras, which leads to more accurate prediction and joint fitting.
 In summary, our key contributions are: \begin{itemize} \item We propose CHORE, the first end-to-end learning approach that can reconstruct human, object and contacts from a single RGB image.
 Our correspondence and contact prediction allow us to accurately register a controllable body model and 3D object to the image. \item Different from prior works that use weak perspective cameras and learn from synthetic data, we use perspective camera model, which is crucial to train on real data.
 To this end, we propose a new training strategy that allows effective pixel-aligned implicit learning with perspective cameras. \item Through our effective training and joint reconstruction, our model achieves a remarkable performance improvement of over $50\%$ compared to prior art \cite{zhang2020phosa}.
-We will make our code and models publicly available to foster further research in this direction. \end{itemize}
+Our code and models are publicly available to foster future research. \end{itemize}